vidalperezbohoyo/g-arm/README.md

 ```
 ros2 run g_arm driver.py
 ```
-In other terminal, you have to launch the g_arm MoveIt2 launcher:
+In other terminal, you have to launch the **G-Arm MoveIt2 launcher**:
 ```
 ros2 run g_arm_moveit2 demo.launch.py
 ```
-If all has been launched correctly, now you can control the arm via Rviz Moveit plugin.
+If all has been launched correctly, now you can control the arm via **Rviz Moveit UI plugin**.

 Furthermore, you can control the arm by code inside the MoveIt framework.
 The ```g_arm_python_examples``` package contains some examples in Python to make trajectories and taking objects with the electromagnet.